karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 > moment, the reader needs to go through the literature to understand
 > what are the effective geometric assumptions used.

+This suggestion really improves the presentation a lot.
-Explanation of the different merger scenario has been added in the introduction on P.3 at the end of the second paragraph.
+We have added the different merger scenario the introduction on P.3 at the end of the second paragraph.
 A new illustration has also been added as Fig. 2 to go along with the definition.